tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   https://github.com/tkeskita/snappyLayerTests/blob/main/test_result_analysis.md
   for some variation test results).
 This means that the combination of the 50+ parameter values plays a major role for the result.
-Not just any combination taken from tutorials results in a "good" mesh (you define what is good).
+Not just any combination taken from tutorials results in a "good" mesh (also, you define what is good).
 * **OpenFOAM fork and version of SnappyHexMesh can play a major role** for the results.
 The current default fork is *openfoam.com*, due to it's improved snapping and layer addition features.